Adopt a Pet

 We’ve been facilitating adoptions since 1911, so we think we’re pretty good at match making.
 When you are chosen by a pet (yes, they typically choose you!) we do our best to make the whole experience fast, fun and friendly so you can take your new friend home right away.

 GET STARTED TODAY!

 During our COVID-19 closure, we are conducting adoptions by appointment.
-Please learn more about this process here.
+Please read below to learn about our online waitlist process:

 Our Littermate Policy Regarding Puppies

 Per policy, the ARLGP does not adopt out puppies from the same litter together.
 We know that a single puppy is a lot of work and a big commitment.
 It’s important that new adopters take the time to ensure their new puppy gets all the attention, training, play and socialization it needs during the formative months of its life.
 Littermate syndrome is a very real possibility when littermates are not separated.
 Littermate syndrome occurs when puppies from the same litter stay together in a home and bond strongly to each other.
 This can prevent a bond with people, can cause dog-to-dog aggression later in life with each other and with other dogs and can cause fear in new situations, fear of strangers and of unfamiliar stimuli and anxiety when separated.
 This does not happen with every pair of littermates, but there is no way to tell ahead of time whether it will occur or not.
 The ARLGP recommends adopting a puppy, getting that puppy adapted to their new home and well down the road to house training, basic obedience training and socialization and then consider adopting a second puppy.